WARM-UP EXERCISES

 Combining Seeing and Listening

-With seeing alone, unless you've two or three movements to watch simultaneously, you will probably still be slowly thinking – i know i'm often still thinking.
+With seeing alone, unless you've three or four movements to watch simultaneously, you will probably still be slowly thinking.

 Listening is the way to stop thinking.
 You can't think when you are listening-out.

 Meditations frequently practice listening to everything, or listening to something beautiful, or for silence.
-These methods are compared with panoramic listening in The Various Forms of Listening Meditation.
+These are compared with panoramic listening, and the pre-emptive method is developed in depth, in The Various Forms of Listening Meditation.

 It's natural and easy to notice things when they start, or when they are quick and sudden.
 Animals do it everyday.
 So listen-out and lookout for the first signs of anything which might happen, any warning signals.